 - (1) For the National Class Units, the calculations assume that only Class A National Class Units have been sold (i.e., no Québec Class Units or Class F Units are outstanding).
-The calculations also assume that the Offering expenses are \$25,000 in the case of the minimum Offering and \$250,000 in the case of the maximum Offering (see Item 1, "Use of Available Funds"), that the operating and administration expenses are \$52,083 in the case of the minimum Offering and \$354,238 in the case of the maximum Offering and \$8,725,000 in the case of the minimum Offering and \$354,238 in the case of the minimum Offering and \$8,725,000 in the case of the maximum Offering; See Item 1, "Use of Available Funds") are invested in Flow-Through Shares of Resource Companies that, in turn, expend such amounts on Eligible Expenditures which are renounced to the Partnership with an effective date in 2016 and allocated to a Limited Partner and deducted by him or her in 2016. - (2) It is assumed that 15% of Available Funds of the National Portfolio will be used to acquire Flow-Through Shares of Resource Companies in 2016 that will entitle a Limited Partner to the 15% non-refundable "flow-through mining expenditure" investment tax credit available to him or her in respect of certain "grass roots" mining CEE incurred by a Resource Company in 2016 and renounced under Investment Agreements entered into before December 31, 2016.
-It is assumed that the Limited Partner will be subject to tax on the recapture of the investment tax credit in 2017.
+The calculations also assume that the Offering expenses are \$25,000 in the case of the minimum Offering and \$250,000 in the case of the maximum Offering (see Item 1, "Use of Available Funds"), that the operating and administration expenses are \$52,083 in the case of the minimum Offering and \$354,238 in the case of the maximum Offering over the lifetime of the Partnership, and that all Available Funds (\$199,375 in the case of the minimum Offering and \$8,725,000 in the case of the maximum Offering; See Item 1, "Use of Available Funds") are invested in Flow-Through Shares of Resource Companies that, in turn, expend such amounts on Eligible Expenditures which are renounced to the Partnership with an effective date in 2018 and allocated to a Limited Partner and deducted by him or her in 2018. - (2) It is assumed that 15% of Available Funds of the National Portfolio will be used to acquire Flow-Through Shares of Resource Companies in 2018 that will entitle a Limited Partner to the 15% non-refundable "flow-through mining expenditure" investment tax credit available to him or her in respect of certain "grass roots" mining CEE incurred by a Resource Company and renounced under Investment Agreements entered into before December 31, 2018.
+It is assumed that the Limited Partner will be subject to tax on the recapture of the investment tax credit in 2019.
 See Item 6, "Income Tax Consequences and RRSP Eligibility".